elizastarr/image_caption_generator/README.md

 ------------
 1. Clone repository and navigate to the base directory.

-2. Create a new conda environment, with or without the environment.yml in the base directory:
+2. Create a new conda environment with the environment.yml.
     - ```$ make create_environment```

 3. Install custom packages from pip.